-1. Exhibitors MUST pre-register for showmanship at Fair Entry online by the June entry deadline date to participate in any showmanship class.

-- 2. All exhibitors are eligible to enter one animal in Showmanship but must have made an entry by June entry day. - 3.
-Exhibitors that have barrows entered must show his/her own barrow. - 4.
-Winners in each group are not eligible to advance to the next group during the current year's Fair. - 5.
-In succeeding years, winners who remain in the same grouping shall advance to the next category. - 6.
-Exhibitors who have won in the senior showman class are eligible to compete the next year. - 7.
-Showmanship class show order will be oldest to youngest. - 8.
-Exhibitor grade as of January 1, of the current exhibit year.
+- Exhibitors MUST pre-register for showmanship at Fair Entry online by the June entry deadline date to participate in any showmanship class. - All exhibitors are eligible to enter one animal in Showmanship but must have made an entry by June entry day. - Exhibitors must show his/her own animal... - Winners in each group are not eligible to advance to the next group during the current year's Fair. - In succeeding years, winners who remain in the same grouping shall advance to the next category. - Exhibitors who have won in the senior showman class are eligible to compete the next year. - Showmanship class show order will be oldest to youngest. - Exhibitor grade as of January 1, of the current exhibit year.

-- 1. Beginner Showman 3rd
+- Beginner Showman 3rd

-- 2. Beginner Showman 4^h grade
+- Beginner Showman 4th grade Beginner Showman 5th grade

-- 3. Beginner Showman -5^{th} grade
+- 4. Beginner Showman - 6th grade

-- Beginner Showman 6th grade Champion Beginner Showman
+Champion Beginner Showman

-- 5. Junior Showman -7^{th} grade

-- 6. Junior Showman -8^{th} grade

-- 7. Junior Showman -9^{th} grade
+- Junior Showman 7th grade Junior Showman 8th grade Junior Showman 9th grade

-- Champion Junior Showman
+Champion Junior Showman

-- 8. Senior Showman -10^{th} grade

-- 9. Senior Showman 11th grade
+- Senior Showman 10th grade Senior Showman 11th grade - Senior Showman 11 grade Senior Showman 12th grade and up

-- 10. Senior Showman 12th grade and up Champion Senior Showman
+Champion Senior Showman